 - This recruitment will remain open until filled.
-Our first application screening is scheduled for 8 a.m. on Thursday, 06/08/2023, but we may close the announcement at any time after this date when we have received an adequate number of applications.
+Our next application screening is scheduled for 8 a.m. on Wednesday, 08/23/2023, but we may close the announcement at any time after this date when we have received an adequate number of applications.
 We cannot guarantee that we will consider applications received after this screening date.
 We encourage interested applicants not to delay in applying.

 - Temporary appointments may be full- or part-time and will not exceed six months or 1,040 hours.